Solarleaf/GenreWave/data/readme.md

 # Data Folder

 Folder for:
-See Readme for download files
+See Main Directory Readme for download files fma_metadata fma_small

-fma_metadata
-fma_small
+Songs folder is where you place your songs you want to analyze